 The fascinating “what if” premise is just the start of the amazing, wild ride that is For All Mankind.
 In the first moments of the series premiere, the Soviets beat America to the Moon.
 Thus, the space race never ends and an entirely different version of history is born.
 If the U.S. couldn’t put the first person on the Moon, they want to win at other accomplishments like building the first permanent lunar base, establishing a permanent rotation of residents, and being the first to step foot on Mars.

 That said, For All Mankind has quietly become the best Apple TV Plus show by staying strong for three whole seasons.
 Not only did it begin with an impressive (yet slow-starting) first season, but its thrilling season 2 finale was followed by an equally engaging third season that has us wondering what comes next.
-All the while, it's been on par with the other top shows of 2022 — Severance and Better Call Saul come to mind. — Kelly Woo
+All the while, it's been on par with the other top shows of 2022 — Severance and Better Call Saul come to mind.
+For All Mankind season 4 is confirmed. — Kelly Woo

 Cast: Joel Kinnaman, Michael Dorman, Wrenn Schmidt, Sarah Jones, Shantel VanSanten